thejettdurham/unrealestate/readme.md

 Unreal Estate is a simple RESTful web app that allows the user to find Real Estate listings they might be interested in.
 Unreal Estate is built on Laravel 5 and PHP 7.

-A live demo is available [here](http://unrealestate.jettdurham.com) for quick review.

 ## Listing Updates

 The application maintains its own database of real estate listings.
 These listings are updated daily (2:00AM EST) from an external source.